Repair Your Credit Report After Identity Theft

 In my 15 year career as a credit repair advocate at Imax Credit Repair, I’ve devised the most comprehensive plan on combatting identity theft, which has yielded me nearly a 100% success rate.

 In this blog post, I show you not only how to clear your credit report from fraudulent items but also how to make your file identity theft proof.
-But first lets understand a few things about identity theft first.

 What is Identity Theft And How Does It Happen